AndrewDryga/talk_sagas_of_elixir/sagas.md

 - Any other SaaS integration
 - Microservices

-^ And distributed transactions are really everywhere, because each time you interact with CRM's, payment processors, any other SaaS tools or even your own microservices - it's very likely that you would deal with them.
+^ And distributed transactions are really everywhere - each time you interact with CRM's, payment processors, any other SaaS tools or even your own microservices - it's very likely that you would deal with them.

 ^ I'm not talking here about research projects and large enterprises that distribute because of their scale, I'm talking about small and medium projects that have those transactions.
 That's due to how software development works in 21 century - you write your core and use bunch of paid subscriptions because there is a SaaS for everything and nobody likes to reinvent the wheel.